rng-guy/NFSMWBartender/README.md

 &nbsp;

 "**Advanced**" feature set:
-* The feature set disables itself if ANY Heat level lacks a valid "Chasers" spawn table (`BartenderSettings\Advanced\Cars.ini`); you must specify at least one car for each level.
+* The feature set disables itself if *any* Heat level lacks a valid "Chasers" spawn table (`BartenderSettings\Advanced\Cars.ini`); you must specify at least one car for each level.

 * If the feature set is enabled, the following `pursuitlevels` VltEd parameters are ignored because the feature set fulfils their intended purposes with much greater customisation: `cops`, `HeliFuelTime`, `TimeBetweenHeliActive`, and `SearchModeHeliSpawnChance`.